January 7, 2019

 In addition, a new $500 nonrefundable credit is allowed for

 qualified non-child dependents.

-13. Moving Expenses Starting next year, deductions for moving expenses and most
+13. Casualty Losses, Moving Expenses & Miscellaneous Itemized Expenses Starting next year, deductions for moving expenses and most

 miscellaneous itemized expenses are eliminated.